Retirement Retirement Planning

 For some people, that worst-case scenario could come true, particularly with groups who are at higher risk, including women, Black and Hispanic retirees, and single people.

-But you can take action now to avoid the most common pitfalls that lead retirees to run out of money.
+But you can check up on your retirement readiness to avoid these pitfalls that lead retirees to run out of money.

 Not saving enough before retiring